christopherriley/json2go/README.md

 ## `json2go - convert json to go code`

 This module converts a json blob to go code.
+The generated code will consist of both a struct definition for the input json, as well as an instance of the struct that represents the input.

 Reading from stdin is supported, as well as reading from input files, making it suitable for use with `go generate`.

 ### `quick start - generate code from stdin`